 Interested in a career serving U.S. interests abroad?
-If so, the Thomas R. Pickering Fellowship offers a unique opportunity to promote positive change in the world.
-Upon successful completion of a two-year master’s degree program and fulfillment of Foreign Service entry requirements, fellows have the opportunity to work as Foreign Service Officers with the U.S. Department of State, in accordance with applicable law and State Department policy, serving in Washington, DC or at a U.S. embassy, consulate, or diplomatic mission around the globe.
+If so, the Thomas R. Pickering Graduate Fellowship offers a unique opportunity to promote positive change in the world.
+Upon successful completion of a two-year master’s degree program and fulfillment of fellowship and Foreign Service entry requirements, fellows have the opportunity to work as Foreign Service Officers with the U.S. Department of State, in accordance with applicable law and State Department policy, serving in Washington, DC or at a U.S. embassy, consulate, or diplomatic mission around the globe.

 This is a highly selective program.
 To be eligible to participate, you must meet the following criteria:

 - Seek admission to a two-year, full-time, on-campus, master’s degree program at a U.S.-based graduate institution to begin in the fall of 2021 in an academic field relevant to the work of the Foreign Service (public policy, international affairs, public administration, business, economics, political science, sociology, or foreign languages).

 - Have a cumulative grade point average of 3.2 or higher on a 4.0 scale

 The Pickering Program plans to award 45 fellowships of up to $42,000 annually for a two-year period for tuition, room, board, books, and mandatory fees for completion of two-year master’s degrees.
 This includes up to $24,000 per year for tuition and mandatory fees and an academic year stipend of $18,000.